Karaage-Cluster/karaage/docs/admin/datastores/openldap.rst

         apt-get install slapd
         apt-get install ldap-utils

-    Enter XXXXXXXX when prompted for administrator's password.
+    Enter XXXXXXXX when prompted for administrator’s password.

 #.
 Create the file with the following contents in ``/tmp/ppolicy1.ldif``::